JEWEL IN THE CATHEDRAL

 Cliff Whiting was the kaiwhakahaere (overseer/advisor) for the project to set up the Aotearoa Chapel.

-Similar to those found in a wharenui (Māori meeting house) these tukutuku panels reflect aspects of the Christian faith and Māori culture – such as those behind the altar suggesting a stairway to heaven and a window overlooking a cross.
+Similar to those found in a wharenui (Māori meeting house), the tukutuku panels in the Chapel reflect aspects of the Christian faith and Māori culture – such as those behind the altar suggesting a stairway to heaven and a window overlooking a cross.
 Each panel is surrounded with red, white and black kowhaiwhai designs painted by Cliff Whiting.

 Each of the Māori pastorates and Māori Mission Districts in the diocese were asked to prepare two woven tukutuku panels.
 Those from Te Puke-Tauranga are the first matching pair on each side of the chapel.
 They are followed by panels from Te Ngae and Ohinemutu, while those from Ngāti Porou are on the east wall.